BBloggsbott/phylus/README.md

 ## Issues

-If face an issue, please notify it [here](https://github.com/phylus-alpha/phylus/issues) as a new issue.
+If you face an issue, please notify it [here](https://github.com/phylus-alpha/phylus/issues) as a new issue.

 # Contributing